Week three of the BasketballBuzz Top 10 CIS performers is here, sit back, relax and get familiar with the top players across the country putting work!

 Tyler Scott (G 6’2″, 185 lbs, 2nd year) – UPEI Panthers

 Tyler Scott took his game to another level as the UPEI Panthers swept the nationally ranked Cape Breton Capers at home.
-Scott poured in a season-high and CIS best 38 points in the opener and hit the winning free-throw in the 107-106 win.
+Scott poured in a season-high and CIS-best 38 points in the opener and hit the winning free-throw in the 107-106 win.
 The Halifax guard shot 63% (23/36) over the weekend and buried a total of ten (10) triples on the Capers.
-Scott currently leads the country in scoring with his 28.8 point per game average.
+Scott currently leads the country in scoring with his 28.8 points per game average.

 Nov 14. vs. Cape Breton Capers W, 93-85: 38 points (13/21 FG, 5/9 3PT 5/6 FT), 8 rebounds, 3 assists

 Nov 15. vs. Cape Breton Capers W, 107-106: 28 points (10/15 FG, 5/6 3PT, 3/4 FT), 2 rebounds, 4 assists